Wild World Cup fan fashion draws praise and scorn in Qatar - ExBulletin

 What is so painful is to see some visitors to our country praising the glories of Crusader Europe, which dishonored the honor of all Muslims, said Ashraf al-Khadeer, a 33-year-old Qatari citizen in Doha.

-But the tournament’s biggest flashpoint so far has been the rainbow attire and other multicolored paraphernalia, as Qatar’s criminalization of homosexuality has sparked a firestorm of criticism.
+But so far the tournament’s biggest flashpoint has been the rainbow clothes and other multicolored paraphernalia as Qatar’s criminalization of homosexuality has sparked a firestorm of criticism.
 After FIFA threatened European teams wearing One Love discipline armbands in-game, some fans decided to show solidarity with the LGBTQ community.

 Days after supporters complained of being locked out of stadiums due to rainbow outfits, FIFA assured Qatari security would allow items into matches.
 The rule was unevenly applied.